How We Hear And Produce Sound

 How Sound Is Produced

-Sounds are a powerful energy which belong strictly to the sound source.
-Sound is a vibration or series of vibrations set into motion by an object.
-To help you understand how that works, let's examine how a singer produces sound.
+Sounds are a powerful energy which belongs strictly to the sound source.
+The sound is a vibration or series of vibrations set into motion by an object.
+To help you understand how that works, let's examine how a singer produces sound:

 A singer prepares to sing by first inhaling the right amount of air depending on the length of the phrase (more air for a longer one, less for a shorter phrase.)
 Upon inhalation, the air strikes the vocal bands (the object) and sets them into motion (vibrations) which then produce sound.
 This is the same process for speaking.